Knowing When Your Manuscript is Ready: Insights from Bestselling Authors

 This is a summary article that broadly covers a complex topic – for more specific advice, please ask inside the Colony.

 Submitting your manuscript to a literary agency or publisher is an exciting step towards becoming a published author.
-However, determining when your manuscript is truly ready for submission requires careful evaluation and consideration.
-In this article, we will delve into the perspectives of contemporary bestselling authors and explore valuable insights on how to assess the readiness of your manuscript.
-By incorporating these guidelines, you can increase your chances of capturing the attention of literary agents and publishers, ultimately paving the way for your literary success.
+However, determining when your manuscript is truly ready for submission requires careful evaluation.
+Many contemporary bestselling authors have shared their thoughts on how to assess the readiness of a manuscript.
+As well, there are numerous sets of rules and guidelines devised by publishers, agents, writing courses and editors.
+Here is a short list of matters to consider before you send yours, because it’s true that you increase your chances of getting noticed when your submission is polished.

-1. Master the Craft: Before contemplating submission, it is essential to hone your writing skills and master the craft.
-Bestselling authors often emphasize the importance of continual improvement and refining one’s writing abilities.
-Study the works of successful authors in your genre and identify their writing techniques, character development, pacing, and plot structures.
-By understanding what works in published novels, you can apply these insights to your manuscript and elevate its quality.
+- Master the Craft: Before you submit a manuscript, you need to hone your writing skills.
+There is a lot to learn as you begin to master the craft.
+Bestselling authors often emphasize the importance of continual improvement and refining of one’s writing abilities.
+A useful habit is to study the works of successful authors in your genre.
+You will soon be able to identify their writing techniques and literary devices.
+Their approaches to character development, pacing, and plot structure also will become clear.
+As you build an understanding of what works in published novels, you can look afresh at your own manuscript to see what might need to be amended.

-5. Craft a Captivating Opening: The opening of your manuscript is crucial in capturing the attention of literary agents and publishers.
-Bestselling authors like Gillian Flynn or Dan Brown often stress the importance of a gripping opening that hooks readers from the start.
-Craft an opening scene that raises questions, establishes the tone, and introduces your main characters.
-Make sure it sets the stage for the conflict and promises an intriguing journey ahead.
-Remember, first impressions matter!
+- Craft a Captivating Opening: The first paragraphs of your manuscript must capture the attention of the reader, including literary agents and publishers.
+Authors like Gillian Flynn or Dan Brown stress the importance of a gripping opening that hooks readers from the start.
+The opening two pages of your manuscript must make the reader want to read more.
+To succeed at this, you must introduce your main character, define the story’s premise, establish the voice, the setting and the situation… all in an action-packed scene and in very few words.

-7. Research Literary Agents and Publishers: Before submitting your manuscript, research literary agents and publishers who specialize in your genre.
+- Research Literary Agents and Publishers: It is always a good idea to research which literary agents and publishers specialize in your genre.
 Familiarize yourself with their submission guidelines and tailor your submission package accordingly.
-Many bestselling authors, such as John Grisham or Nora Roberts, stress the importance of finding the right agent or publisher who aligns with your writing style and vision.
-Targeting appropriate professionals increases the likelihood of a successful submission and a fruitful publishing journey.
+Bestselling authors, such as John Grisham or Nora Roberts, have stressed the importance of finding the right agent or publisher, one who aligns with your writing style and vision.
+When you carefully target the appropriate professionals, you increase the likelihood of your submission getting a successful reading.

 This is a broad overview of a dynamic topic: for specific help and encouragement at every stage of your writing life, join the Colony!